Table of Contents

-RCT is among the top of the hierarchical pyramid of evidences (though below the meta-analysis and systematic review).
-The hierarchical pyramid of evidences represents the hierarchical pattern of importance of study and how close the result of the study represents the true effect.
-The study types which are present in the bottom of the pyramid represent the more bias susceptible studies (for example observational studies.)
+RCT is amongst the top hierarchical pyramid of evidences (though below the meta-analysis and systematic review).
+The hierarchical pyramid of evidences represents the hierarchical pattern of importance of a study and how close the result of the study represents the true effect.
+The study types which are present at the bottom of the pyramid represent the more bias-susceptible studies (for example observational studies.)

 Disadvantages of RCT

-RCT are very expensive and take a long time to be performed.
-Secondly, the RCT takes time to be published and some of the findings described in the study might not be relevant at the time of publication.
+RCT are very expensive and can take a long time to be completed.
+Secondly, RCT takes time to be published and some of the findings described in the study might not be relevant at the time of publication.

-The variables which were evaluated in the RCT are limited (commonly referred to as the primary and secondary outcomes) and might not represent the complete clinical picture of the patient.
+The variables which were evaluated in RCT studies are limited (commonly referred to as the primary and secondary outcomes) and might not represent the complete clinical picture of the patient.

-RCT are performed in the most controlled environment and the validity of the same results in the external real life scenario remain a significant debatable question.
+RCT are performed in controlled environments and the validity of the same results in the external real life scenarios remain a significant debatable question.
 This is commonly referred to as the external validity of the RCT.

-There remains a significant problem of conflict of interest while conducting an RCT.
-Nowadays, most of the research journals and regulatory bodies like FDA have asked the researcher/principal investigator and the other persons involved in the study to fully disclose the competing conflict of interest, still it remains debatable whether it is fully authenticated.
+There remains a big problem of conflict of interest while conducting an RCT.
+Nowadays, most research journals and regulatory bodies such as the FDA have asked the researcher/principal investigator and the other persons involved in the study to fully disclose the competing conflict of interest, however, it still remains debatable whether it is fully authenticated.

-The concept of withholding the medication to the control group or giving the new medication/intervention to the treatment group (with its possible dangerous risk) remains an ethical question, which is commonly discussed.
+The concept of withholding medication to the control group or giving the new medication/intervention to the treatment group (with its possible dangerous effects) remains a commonly discussed ethical question.
 The RCT requires a proper ethics committee approval of the local governing body to be performed.

 Difference Between Pragmatic and Explanatory Trials

-Pragmatic trials are the trials which are carried out in order to evaluate the effectiveness of an intervention in the day-to-day real life, whereas the explanatory trials are done under routine stringent condition (the common way in which RCT are performed.)
+Pragmatic trials are trials which are carried out in order to evaluate the effectiveness of an intervention in the day-to-day real life application, whereas the explanatory trials are done under routine stringent conditions (the common way in which RCT are performed.)

-As already discussed in the disadvantages, there occurs a difficulty in generalisation of the findings of RCT.
-This is the reason why the pragmatic trials are gaining momentum in the current medical practice.
+As already discussed in the disadvantages, a problem occurs in generalisation of the findings of RCT.
+This is the reason why pragmatic trials are gaining momentum in current medical practice.

-This is referred to as the efficacy vs effectiveness studies: the experimental trials represent the efficacy and the pragmatic trials represent the effectiveness of the intervention of interest.
+This is referred to as efficacy vs effectiveness studies: experimental trials represent efficacy and pragmatic trials represent effectiveness of the intervention of interest.

 There are generally two groups in randomised control trial.
-One is the treatment or the intervention group and another is a control group.
-The treatment/intervention group receives the drug or intervention of interest which is intended to be studied in the RCT, whereas the control group does not receive any drug but in the place of drug they receive something known as placebo.
+One is the treatment or the intervention group and the other is the control group.
+The treatment/intervention group receives the drug or intervention of interest which is intended to be studied in the RCT, whereas the control group does not receive any drug ,instead, they receive something known as placebo.

-Placebo are the medications which do not have any effect but they match to that of the intervention drug in terms of texture, colour, smell and even in the route of administration.
-It is also recommended to be given in a similar treatment regimen, in order to avoid the confounding effect.
-The treatment or intervention group might be a single group or it can be many groups.
+Placebo are medications that do not have any effect but are similar to the intervention drug in terms of texture, colour, smell and even in the route of administration.
+It is also recommended to be given in a similar treatment regimen in order to avoid the confounding effect.
+The treatment or intervention group may be a single group or it may be many groups.

-The different groups might be tested with number of different medications or different dosing and treatment regimens of the same medications.
-In addition to using placebo as the control, in some of the studies, they also use the positive control.
+Different groups may be tested using a number of different medications or different dosages and treatment regimens of the same medication.
+In addition to using placebo as control, in some of the studies, they also use positive control.

-The positive control is the usage of a drug which is already established as a treatment and efficacious against the disease of interest.
-So in this scenario, the research hypothesis is to show that the experimental drug is better than that of the positive control.
+The positive control is the usage of a drug which is already established as treatment and efficacious against the disease of interest.
+Therefore, in this scenario, research hypothesis focuses on proving that the experimental drug is better than that of positive control.

-The negative controls are not used in human studies, as it obviously would be producing the deleterious effect (it would be against the ethics).
+The negative control is not used in human studies, as it would obviously produce the deleterious effect (it would be against the ethics).
 It is worth knowing that negative control is used in preclinical experimental studies in animals.

 Blinding commonly refers to the concealment of the allocation with regards to the group of individuals who are involved in RCT.

-Blinding may involve manifold of individuals.
-It might either be limited to the persons who are participating in the study (patients or normal volunteers), or the person who is conducting the study, or the person who is evaluating the outcomes of the study (statistician or the person who is not directly involved with the conduct of the study).
-The blinding employed can also be in a combination of two or all the three groups mentioned above.
+Blinding may involve a manifold of individuals.
+It may either be limited to the persons who are participating in the study (patients or normal volunteers), the person who is conducting the study or the person who is evaluating the outcomes of the study (statistician or the person who is not directly involved with the conduct of the study).
+The blinding employed can also be a combination of two or all three groups mentioned above.

-The old terms of single blind, double blind or triple blind is not currently recommended to be used following the CONSORT guidelines for performing RCT.
+The old terms of single blind, double blind or triple blind is not currently recommended for use following the CONSORT guidelines of performing RCT.
 The term open or unblinded is used when no blinding is performed in the study.

-As the number of groups who are blinded increases in a study, the risk of bias decreases and the authentication of the study also increases.
+As the number of blinded groups increases in a study, the risk of bias decreases and the authentication of the study also increases.

 Different Methods of Randomisation

-The aim is to provide the adequate sample size for the subgroup analysis, which would in turn increase and maximum statistical power to completely eliminate the selection bias, to keep it to the bar minimum and to nullify the effect of covariance by means of allocating equally to both groups, so that the covariate effect will get nullified.
+The aim is to provide adequate sample sizes for subgroup analysis, which would in turn increase and maximize statistical power to completely eliminate the selection bias, to keep it to the bare minimum and to nullify the effect of covariance by allocating it equally to both groups, so that the covariate effect gets nullified.

 Classification of RCT

-RCT can be classified based on the study design, based on the hypothesis or based on the pragmatism of the study.
+RCT can be classified based on: study design, hypothesis or on the pragmatism of the study.

 Classification based on study design